-Intervention 6.2.a: Develop an integrated public sector HRD and professional support programme
+Intervention 6.2.a: Monitor the implementation of an integrated public sector HRD and professional support programme

-Provincial Government is in the process of developing an integrated human resource development strategy for KZN which is intended to also provide direction on the development of appropriate skills and capacity within the public sector in the province.
-Once finalised, this strategy will becoming a key reference point for more detailed planning of interventions in the public sector space.
+Provincial Government has developed an integrated human resource development strategy for KZN which is intended to also provide direction on the development of appropriate skills and capacity within the public sector in the province.
+This strategy will become a key reference point for more detailed planning of interventions in the public sector space.
 It is however clear that financial and other capacity-building programme of municipalities must be intensified.
 Together with the relevant national stakeholders, Provincial Government should: